laudanhosseini/Final-Project/README.md

-# Audiobooks HQ: Making Reading More Accessible for Senior Citizens
+# Speed Reads: Making Online Reading More Accessible for Senior Citizens
 ## Laudan Hosseini, Digital Humanities 110: Final-Project
 ### Introduction
-What is the project about?
-The motivation of the project and possible contribution.

 The app Audiobooks HQ is designed to allow users to download and purchase a wide variety of literature and have it read to them.
 This app is especially suitable for older audiences because reading can place a lot of strain on the eyes or be a tiring activity.
-The app then separates your collection of books based on title, author, and recent purchases.The Audiobooks HQ app is designed to provide anyone access to over 500,000 texts that they can purchase and listen to.
+The app then separates your collection of books based on title, author, and recent purchases.
+The Audiobooks HQ app is designed to provide anyone access to over 500,000 texts that they can purchase and listen to.
 The user is able to downnload the text on the app and listen to it at varying speeds, playback times, and volumes.
 This app is especially favorable for groups that have the desire to read but do not have the eye strength, energy, or time to do so.
 This app hopes to make reading much more accessible, portable, and easy by having users to just listen to the text being read to them.

 ### Clear Design Statement
 What is the issue and Why do you think it is important to resolve that issue by your project?

 ### Competitor Analysis

 **Heuristic Evaluation: Audiobooks HQ**